jojozhuang/jojozhuang.github.io/_posts/2016-09-03-build-cross-platform-apps-with-electron.md

 </html>
 ```

+## 2.4 Launch Electron App
-3) Run this app using the following command:
+Run this app using the following command:
 ```sh
 $ electron ./main.js
 ```